IsWladi/WatchCrab/README.md

 watchcrab --recursive
 ```

-To view common usage examples, see the [usage examples](./docs/usage_examples.md) documentation.
+To view more usage examples, see the [usage examples](./docs/usage_examples.md) documentation.

 ## Additional Documentation